VadimRaitses/EmployeeService/README.md

 In current setup all full loaded project will produce 4 docker containers connected in a their hub network network.

     1. Employee Service for producing messages and storing entities in Mongo.
     2. Event Service for receiving messages from queue and also storing them in Mongo
-3. Docker with MongoDb.
+    3. Docker with MongoDb. no required authenticateion for mongo.
     4. Docker with RabbitMq.

 Services  itself can run locally without any docker setups. it requires two of  repositories, EmployeeService with EventService